clevett/bokun-frontend-assignment/README.md

 ## Review Feedback

 I had the initial project reviewed by my development coach.
-This was the feedback they provided and was implemented.
+This was the feedback we discussed for an improved implementation.

 ### Package